DaoCloud/DaoCloud-docs/docs/en/docs/network/intro/issues.md

 #### When kubeadm-config is missing, serviceCIDR cannot be obtained from kubeControllerManager Pod

-In some scenarios, kubeadm is not used to create a cluster, and there may be no kubeadm-config configMap.
+In some scenarios, kubeadm is not used to create a cluster, so there may be no kubeadm-config configMap.
 It will try to obtain it from kubeControllerManager.
 However, due to a bug, serviceCIDR cannot be obtained from kubeControllerManager Pod, resulting in the failure of Spidercoordinator status update.

 **Reference:**

 https://github.com/spidernet-io/spiderpool/pull/3020

-#### SpiderCoordinator CRD adds a new property TxQueueLen, which will cause panic when upgrading
+#### Upgrading from v0.7.0 to v0.9.0 will cause a panic due to a new attribute in the SpiderCoordinator CRD

-Spiderpool v0.9.0 adds a new property `TxQueueLen` to the SpiderCoordinator CRD, but it does not have a default value during the upgrade operation, which will cause panic.
+Spiderpool v0.9.0 adds a new attribute `TxQueueLen` to the SpiderCoordinator CRD, but it does not have a default value during the upgrade operation, which will cause panic.
 You need to use it and treat it as a default value of 0.

 **Reference:**

 https://github.com/spidernet-io/spiderpool/pull/3118

-#### spidercoordinator returns empty serviceCIDR
+#### Different cluster deployment methods cause SpiderCoordinator to return an empty serviceCIDR, preventing Pod creation

 Due to different cluster deployment methods, there are two types of CIDRs recorded in the cluster kube-controller-manager Pod: `Spec.Containers[0].Command` and `Spec.Containers[0].Args`.
 For example, the RKE2 cluster is `Spec.Containers[0].Args` instead of `Spec.Containers[0].Command`, and `Spec.Containers[0].Command` is hardcoded in the original logic, resulting in abnormal judgment, returning an empty serviceCIDR, and failing to create a Pod.